 In addition to criminal charges, victims of sexual abuse and assault can file civil lawsuits against their abusers and the institutions that negligently allowed the abuse to occur (e.g., schools, churches, etc.).
 Plaintiffs can get monetary damages for the physical and emotional damage caused by the abuse.
 Under Washington DC law, unwanted sexual contact qualifies as abuse or assault.

-Like many other states, Washington DC has recently amended its statute of limitations law to give victims of child sex abuse the ability to file civil lawsuits years after the abuse occurs.
+Like many other states, Washington, DC has recently amended its statute of limitations law to give victims of child sex abuse the ability to file civil lawsuits years after the abuse occurred.
 Under DC’s new law, if the victim was under 35 when the sexual abuse occurred, they have until their 40th birthday to file a civil lawsuit.
 If the victim was 35 years or older when the abuse occurred, they have five years to file a civil lawsuit.

 Washington DC Product Liability and Mass Tort Cases